 Clicking this button opens the Assistant editor.
 You will see a separate editor pane with content logically related to that in the Standard editor pane.

 Clicking this button opens the Version editor.
 You will see the differences between the selected file in one pane and another version of that same file in a second pane.
-Used when working with source control.

 Creating Your First Swift Playground Program